-Jacqueline has been involved in school leadership and Early Childhood education for 24 years and has worked in Australia, the United Kingdom, China and Singapore.
-She has held several leadership roles including: Acting Head, Vice Principal, Head of Early Years and Curriculum Coordinator and Workshop Leader and in 2013, she was invited to join the Pre-Operations team helping to set up a SGD $250 million school in Singapore.
+Jacqueline has been involved in school leadership and Early Childhood education for 30 years and has worked in Australia, the United Kingdom, China and Singapore.
+She has held several leadership roles including: Acting Head, Vice Principal, Head of Early Years, Curriculum Coordinator and Workshop Leader.
+In 2013, she was invited to join the Pre-Operations team helping to set up a SGD 250 million school in Singapore.

 Virginia Liao was born in China and moved to Hong Kong with her family when she was a young child.
-Virginia has been an Early Years Teacher for more than twenty years and her experience has been in both International and Chinese Traditional Schools.
-Her extensive experience has led Virginia to take on more challenging roles; such as Lead Teacher and Mandarin Curriculum Coordinator.
+Virginia has been an Early Years Teacher in both International and Chinese Traditional Schools for more than 20 years.
+Her extensive experience has led Virginia to take on more challenging roles such as Lead Teacher and Mandarin Curriculum Coordinator.
 Virginia believes that every child is unique and learns in different ways.
 A teacher’s role is to nurture a child’s love for learning and support the ability of self-learning through various channels.
 Her hobbies include photography, reading and watching movies.
 Virginia enjoys travelling to different countries.

 Viola Choi has been working in Kindergartens in Hong Kong and China for 16 years.
 She has taken on different roles; including Mandarin Class Teacher, Mandarin Curriculum Coordinator, Chinese Head Teacher, Vice Principal and Principal.
 Viola has a Master’s Degree in Early Childhood Education from The Education University of Hong Kong and teaching experience in a bilingual international kindergarten in Hong Kong for 11 years.
 Viola likes to design interesting inquiry-based, Literacy activities for the pupils.
 She views parents, teachers and school as an important partnership to provide the best education and guidance for children.